Bitterroot Outfitters

 How long is the ride into Camp?

 Each camp is different.
-Some are 4 hours while others are 6 hours
+Some are 3 hours while others are 7 hours.
+We also have off road camps.

 What happens when I shoot an animal?